Carlosaj18/Recipes-Website/README.md

 ## Task:

-Build a semantic HTML website for showcasing recipes in pop culture.
+Build a semantic HTML website for showcasing different recipes around the world, based on some categories like Pop, America, or Italian Culture.

 ## Functionality:

+The main goal of the website is to gather and clasify the recipes based on the culture filter.

 ## Design:

+I try to buil the website using the UX/UI standars.

 ## Run Locally: